A tradition of drama, satire, and Columbia spirit.

 Well, you're probably right!

-The words date from the recent past, but the spirit is timeless.
-It is the Columbia Varsity Show, all 111 years of it.
+The words date from the recent past.
+But the spirit is timeless.
+It is the Columbia Varsity Show, all 123 years of it.

 Calling the Varsity Show an undergraduate musical comedy and leaving it at that is like calling the Bill of Rights a list, or saying that Socrates talked a lot.
 The Varsity Show is an institution of Ivy-entwined heritage, as much a part of Columbia as the Light Blue, Van Am, and Hamilton Hall.
 It is a chronicle of lives and times on both sides of the 116th Street gates, and its thespian clutches have traditionally ensnared the College's most lyrical talents.

-Over the course of a century and a decade, the Varsity Show has constituted a virtual palimpsest of Columbia.
-Simultaneously celebratory and derisive, the show reveals in skit and song the studentzeitgeist.
+Over the course of a dozen decades, the Varsity Show has constituted a virtual palimpsest of Columbia.
+Simultaneously celebratory and derisive, the show reveals in skit and song the student zeitgeist.
 Everything is up for grabs: pompous classmates, the winds of war, the mayhem that is New York, (un)requited love, the core curriculum, the President of the University and of the U.S.—in short, the sum total of what is on the minds of Columbia's typically intelligent, witty, frightened, jaded, hormone-driven 17-to-21-year-olds.

 Along with a few other activities—Spectator, WKCR, Philolexian—the Varsity Show has long occupied a prominent place in the constellation of undergraduate endeavors.
 In his autobiography, Musical Stages, Richard Rodgers C’23 acknowledged that the sole reason he attended Columbia was to write the show.
 He also wrote of the role it played in his development as one of the shapers of the modern musical: